 Notes

-- If you don’t soak your raisins, they could draw moisture out of the bread dough as your cinnamon rolls bake.
+- Baking with Raisins: If you don’t soak your raisins, they could draw moisture out of the bread dough as your cinnamon rolls bake.
 Even soaking them for just 15 minutes will make a world of difference!

-- Knead your dough for at least 8 minutes, until it’s smooth and elastic.
-Kneading the dough thoroughly creates elastic dough which will make soft, fluffy cinnamon rolls.
+- Kneading: Knead your dough for the full 8 minutes by hand (or 5 minutes in a stand mixer) until it’s smooth and elastic.
+Kneading the dough thoroughly creates elastic dough which ensures soft, fluffy cinnamon rolls.

 qweqt